caahnuns/URI/README.md

-# URI
+# beecrowd
-Exercises in Python by URI (urionlinejudge.com.br)
+Exercises in Python by beecrowd (https://judge.beecrowd.com/)